Adding and Dropping Courses

 - As with all course planning, students should continue to utilize DegreeWorks and consult with their academic advisors.

-Starting in the 2016–2017 summer quarter, Drexel will be launching a new course registration interface that will provide an enhanced experience.
-You can download the PDF for information about the enhancements to the registration experience or watching the video below:
+Drexel launched a new course registration interface during the 2016–2017 summer quarter.
+You can download a PDF for information about the enhancements to the registration experience or watch the video below:

 Student Guide: New Registration Interface [PDF] – Download the guide as a reference for navigating the new registration interface.